JRMeyer/jrmeyer.github.io/_posts/2016-07-03-How to Add a Language to Espeak-NG.markdown

 ## Introduction

-Espeak-NG (aka Espeak New Generation) is an open source speech synthesizer which can be found integrated into various projects (e.g. NVDA).
+Espeak-NG (aka Espeak New Generation) is an open source [formant speech synthesizer][formant] which can be found integrated into various text-to-speech projects (e.g. Ubuntu, NVDA).
 Espeak-NG can be also be used as a stand-alone text-to-speech converter to read text out load on a computer.

 To add a new language to Espeak-NG, you mostly need to know about the language you're interested.
 Knowledge of programming, while helpful, is not needed.
 What you need to know is (1) how the sounds of the language work, and (2) how the spelling of the language relates to the sounds.

-There is indeed good documentation out there already on how to add a new language to Espeak-NG (and a lot of the information in this post comes directly from the [official documentation][docs]), but in my experience of adding the Kyrgyz langauge I've thought that a clearer, more simple explanation directed towards a non-programmer audience would be useful.
+There is indeed good documentation out there already on how to add a new language to Espeak-NG (and a lot of the information in this post comes directly from the [official documentation][docs]), but in my experience of adding the Kyrgyz langauge I've thought that a clearer, more simple explanation would be useful.

 In adding a new language, these are the files that you will need to edit or create.
 In the following table, **new-language** refers to the full name of the language you're working on (e.g. in my case, **kyrgyz**), **family** refers to the directory of the language family (e.g. in my case **trk** because Kyrgyz is a Turkic language), and finally, **nl** refers to the international two letter code of the new langauge you're adding (e.g. in my case, **kg**).